I often encounter atheists who claim that there is no evidence for God.

 “the atheist’s denial of God’s existence needs just as much substantiation as does the theist’s claim; the atheist must give plausible reasons for rejecting God’s existence”.

 The atheist cannot say, “Well I don’t claim there is no God, only that I don’t believe there is”.
 But such would lead to agnosticism, not real atheism.
-If one does not know there is no God, one has no grounds to believe there is no God, no ultimate first cause.
+If one does not know there is no God, one has no grounds to believe there is no God.
 Back to burden of proof!
-Is there evidence that no God exists?
+Is there evidence that no God exists, that no creator exists, that nothing created everything?
 No. None whatsoever.

 Is there evidence of a first ultimate cause?
-Yes, everything that exists is evidence of a first and ultimate cause, by implication of the laws of cause and effect!
-(Quantum theories notwithstanding).
+Yes, everything that exists in the material universe is evidence of a first and ultimate cause, by implication of the law of cause and effect.
+(Certain interpretations of quantum phenomena notwithstanding).
 To say a singularity started it all, or a quantum fluctuation started it all is to say “we have no idea what started it all”!
-Fluctuation of what? etc.
+What already existed to create the fluctuation?
+It only moves the problem back one step.

 Consider the following evidence, for example:

-Thus atheism is little different than insanity, for claiming that nothing metaphysical exists is as bad as claiming that information doesn’t exist!
-So where does the atheist get this tasty bit of information?!
+Thus atheism is little different than foolish naivety, for claiming that nothing metaphysical exists is as bad as claiming that information doesn’t exist.
+So where does the atheist get this tasty bit of information?

 We know information is metaphysical because it is always other or different from the medium in which it is stored.
 The ink on the paper in a book, by itself is not information.
 It’s just a dye.
 Ink on paper, by the way it’s used and structured to form symbols that, in turn, represent specific concepts and meanings, is merely the container, the medium through which information is conveyed.
 All symbol systems imply metaphysics and intelligence.
 The collective symbols, by the way they are organized on the paper can contain meaningful information, to a mind that knows the symbolic convention, or code, used.